tel/oak/README.md

 *Beta*.
 The Oak API is still under active investigation and is subject to change.
 There is a public release on the horizon.

+### Roadmap

+- Oak works best when the shape of your models and actions is clear.
+With `core.spec` on the horizon we've removed `Schema` from Oak.
+Feel free to use it yourself, but Oak doesn't integrate with it.

 ## Try it out!

 This repository is both the library and a Devcards environment of